NorthernChicken/MineInstall-win/README.md

 1. Open PowerShell (start menu -> search "PowerShell" and run as administrator)
 2. Run: ```Set-ExecutionPolicy Unrestricted -Scope CurrentUser``` *Note that this will allow for the execution of any script on your computer.
 If you want to turn this off later, run: ```Set-ExecutionPolicy Restricted -Scope CurrentUser```.

+# Known Issues
+1. The script automates accepting the Eula, but server.jar doesn't recognize this on Windows except if the Eula is accepted manually.
+Trying to find a workaround.